DanielSD89/docs/sec/README.md

 ![security grant access](../resources/security-grantaccesstographql.png)

+### Trace changes
+Changes in a repo can be checked through Git commit history.

+Also, It is posible in a **organization** from Audit log section of Settings to have a living report of all changes happening with

+ - Access
+ - Secrets
+ - Access Tokens
+ - OAuth grants
+ - Enabling features

 ### 04 Do not allow External Collaborators accounts on your organization

 We all love extra help and external collaborator accounts can often help us when